w3f/polkadot-wiki/docs/claims.md

 ![ps-claim-8](assets/new-claims/ps-claim-8.png)

-There are two ways to make your free attest transaction.
-The first option is to use the "QR Scanner" below the QR code to scan the QR code that shows on the authorize transaction window.
-While the other one is to move your QR code to the camera.
+First, you need to press the "QR Scanner" on the Parity Signer to scan the QR code that shows on the authorize transaction window to generate the raw transaction.
+Next, you may be required to input the PIN on the Parity Signer to generate the signed transaction as a QR code.
+Then move the QR code to the camera on the PolkadotJS apps to continue.

 ![ps-3r](assets/new-claims/ps-3r.png)